Agricultural Literacy Curriculum Matrix

 consumer: a person who buys and uses goods and services

 Did you know?
 (Ag Facts)

-- All in one day's work a farmer or rancher can use science, math, technology, and mechanics to produce food we eat.3
+- All in one day's work a farmer or rancher can use science, math, technology, and engineering to produce food we eat.3

 - The USDA reported in 2013 that there were almost 17 million farm and agriculture-related jobs found in the United States.
 This includes both part-time and full-time employment.1